 Presented research prize

-On Monday, 20 April, His Majesty The King presented the Gunnar Randers Research Prize to Professor Roger Pynn.
-The award ceremony took place at the Institute for Energy Technology (IFE), where the King also officially opened the institutes new solar energy building.
+His Majesty The King presented the Gunnar Randers Research Prize to Professor Roger Pynn Monday.
+The award ceremony took place at the Institute for Energy Technology (IFE), where the King also officially opened the institute’s new solar energy building.

 Professor Pynn was awarded the prize for his pioneering work in the development of new neutron scattering methods and applications within the field of advanced materials science.
 Roger Pynn is currently a professor at the Department of Physics at Indiana University in Indiana, USA.